 Dr. Kaplan began his undergraduate studies at Florida Atlantic University in Boca Raton, Florida and received his Bachelor of Science degree in Vision Science from Nova Southeastern University in Fort Lauderdale, Florida.
 He completed his doctorate studies at Nova Southeastern University’s College of Optometry in 2001.

-Dr. Kaplan’s community involvement includes currently serving as the governor-appointed vice chairman of the Florida Board of Optometry and vice commander of the United States Coast Guard Auxiliary Flotilla 9-1 at Fort Myers Beach.
-He is a past president of Southwest Florida Optometric Association (a position he held for six years), past commander of the Southwest Florida Jewish War Veterans Post 400 and past commander of United States Coast Guard Auxiliary Flotilla 9-1.
+Dr. Kaplan’s community involvement includes: Past Governor-Appointed Chairman of the Florida Board of Optometry, Past President of Southwest Florida Optometric Association (swfoa.com), Past Commander of the United States Coast Guard Auxiliary, Flotilla 9-1, FMB, Past Commander of the Southwest Florida Jewish War Veterans Post 400.
 Dr. Kaplan is a decorated Gulf War veteran who served for four years in the United States Army.
 He continued his service for four additional years in the Florida Army National Guard prior to starting his collegiate studies.